 Human Pathophysiology provides students with an introduction to pathophysiology.
 The course will focus on the concepts of disease processes, such as infections and tumors.
-Other major disorders and diseases are covered in this course, which will help students understand and identify distinguishing features between diseases.
-By completing this course, students will be capable of understanding diseases and disorder principles, and will be able to apply this knowledge.
+Other major disorders and

 Clock hours of individual and small group tutoring: provided to student on an as-needed basis